Rodyavit/Master_Thesis_Game/README.md

  In the _Game display_ folder you will find HTML files which has been used to display the game to the participants.

- In the _Analysis_ folder you will find my different analysis and the main dataset
+ In the _Data_ folder you will find the different dataset which have been used for my thesis.